-5. Your tender didn’t comply with the client’s requirements such as; you haven’t priced everything requested in the document, didn’t comply with stipulated requirements or comply with the required methods of construction.
+5. Your project price submission didn’t comply with the client’s requirements such as; you haven’t priced everything requested in the document, didn’t comply with stipulated requirements or comply with the required methods of construction.

-Carefully read the tender document and instructions so that you can ensure your tender will not be disqualified.
+Carefully read the project pricing document and instructions so that you can ensure your tender will not be disqualified.

 Well this sounds really obvious and yet many companies don’t get it right.